 The good news is it’s never too late to start being active External Site — even if you’re someone who has never exercised before.
 You’re never “too old" or "too out of shape."
-With only a few exceptions, some physical activity is always better than none.
+With few exceptions, some physical activity is always better than none.
 In other words, whatever you can do to keep moving, do it, and do it some more.

 Being physically active won’t solve all your health problems, but regular movement does reap big rewards for people of all ages.
 If you keep moving, you’ll feel better mentally, emotionally and physically.